nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `name`: Represents the student's name.
 Cannot be empty.
 (NAME)
 - `phone`: Represents the student's phone number.
-If empty, delete the entire "phone" row.
+If the student entry lacks a phone value, omit the "phone" row.
 (PHONE)
 - `email`: Represents the student's email.
-If empty, delete the entire "email" row.
+If the student entry lacks an email value, omit the "email" row.
 (EMAIL)
 - `address`: Represents the student's address.
-If empty, delete the entire "address" row.
+If the student entry lacks an address value, omit the entire "address" row.
 (ADDRESS)
-- `remark`: Represents the remark or notes for a student and can contain the newline character `\n`.
-If empty, input`""` or delete the entire "remark" row.
+- `remark`: Represents the remark or notes for a student.
+If the student entry lacks a remark, input`""` or omit the "remark" row.
 (REMARK)
 - `education`: Represents the education level of a student.
-If empty, delete the entire "education" row.
+If the student entry lacks an education value, omit the "education" row.
 (EDUCATION)
 - `telegram`: Represents the telegram handle of a student.
-If empty, delete the entire "telegram" row.
+If the student entry lacks a telegram value, omit the "telegram" row.
 (TELEGRAM)
 - `modules`: Represents an array of modules the student takes.
-If empty, input `[ ]`, or `[]`, or delete the entire "module" row.
+If the student entry lacks module values, input `[]`.
 (MODULE)
 - `tagged`: Represents an array of tags the student is labelled with.
-If empty, input `[ ]`, or `[]`, or delete the entire "tagged" row.
+If the student entry lacks tags, input `[]`.
 (TAG)

 After making the desired changes, simply save the data file, and re-launch TeachMeSenpai again.